Initiatives for Reduction of CO₂ Emissions Across the Product Lifecycle

 Currently, CO₂ emissions during the manufacturing of materials and components are calculated using simplified methods based on industry averages.
 However, moving forward, it will be possible to more accurately assess CO₂ emissions reduction efforts by measuring the actual energy consumption during the manufacturing process.

-Efforts to Calculate Product Carbon Footprint
+Initiatives to Calculate Product Carbon Footprint (CFP)

 Initiatives for Internal Carbon Pricing (ICP)